McDaMastR/McDaCpp/README.md

 # McDaCpp
-This repository is for most of my c++ work
+This repository is for most of my c/c++ work